M-Tash/Kafiil-App/README.md

-# Kafiil App UI
+# Kafiil App

 Kafiil is an application designed to link freelancers with clients.
-The following documentation provides an overview of the app's user interface developed using Flutter.
+The following documentation provides an overview of the app.

 ## Features